centowen/salsa/readme.md

     1. Go to duckdns.org and login (I use my github account)
         ![](docs/images/duckdns.png)
-    2. Create a new domain and set the ip to the machine you plan to serve salsa from.
+    2. Create a new domain and set the ip to the machine you plan to serve salsa-12 from.
 If you are developing it is probably a good idea to use an internal IP here that you can reach, e.g., use 192.168.0....
-In this guide the domain will be salsa, replace with the name you selected.
-E.g. you can map salsa.duckdns.org -> 192.168.0.2
+In this guide the domain will be salsa-12, replace with the name you selected.
+E.g. you can map salsa-12.duckdns.org -> 192.168.0.2
         ![](docs/images/duckdns2.png)
         ![](docs/images/duckdns3.png)